-In a general Agile framework, there is a Scrum and Kanban team that comprises of a development team, scrum master, and product owner.
+In a general Agile framework, there is a Scrum and Kanban team that comprises a development team, scrum master, and product owner.
 Such a framework works when there are 2-3 teams with 5-9 team members.

 When the number of teams extends (say there are 10 teams), a single product owner and a scrum master for a team is not sufficient enough to manage requirements and facilitate the teams.
 To handle multiple teams at a larger scale, there is a program layer in the SAFe framework.
 The program layer has roles like Product Manager who provides guidelines to all the product owners working for individual teams.
-Then, there are Release Train Engineers who acts like chief impediment officer for all the teams.
+Then, there are Release Train Engineers who act like chief impediment officers for all the teams.
 A System Architect defines, communicates, and shares an architectural and technical vision for the Agile Release Train (ART).

 Agile Release Team (ART) is a name given to multiple development teams at the program level.
 These teams deliver their work incrementally in 8-12 weeks long sprints.
-This timebox during an Agile Release Train is called Program Increment (PI).
+This time box during an Agile Release Train is called Program Increment (PI).

 At a large stream level, there is a value stream engineer to manage Agile Release Trains (ARTs), Solution Manager to define vision and roadmap for the solution, and a Solution Architect for the technical and architectural vision of solution under development.

-Moving up, at the portfolio level there are epic owners and enterprise architect who defines the base for a portfolio of solutions.
+Moving up, at the portfolio level there are epic owners and enterprise architects who define the base for a portfolio of solutions.
 For this, a Portfolio Kanban is used that defines an MVP of the solution, a lean business case, and starts implementation on approval.
 An enterprise architect works across value streams and programs to help provide the strategic technical direction that can optimize portfolio outcomes.
 The enterprise architect often may act as an epic owner for enabler epics.

 SAFe is a prescriptive framework.
 It organizes and structures how software development activities should be performed and in what order.
 The SAFe framework can be adopted for large scale projects that have at least 50-125 team members in it.